Jason Russell House

 Construction

 About 1740, Jason Russell (1716–1775), a relatively prosperous farmer and militiaman, constructed the house on pasture land he inherited in 1738.
-To have the front facing south, in the New England tradition, he placed the north side angled toward the Concord Road (now Massachusetts Avenue).
+To have the front facing south, in the New England tradition, he placed the north side angled toward the Concord Road (now Massachusetts Avenue), so that the east-facing front was facing slightly south.
 The house is a typical New England farmhouse with five windows across the front, a door in the center and a large chimney in the middle of a pitched roof.
 There is some evidence that components in the hall (or kitchen) and its chamber above, as well as the garret, were salvaged from Grandfather Jason's original structure of 1680.
 The hall and parlor of the house, with their chambers and the garret, are essentially unchanged today, although in 1814 a porch (or vestibule) was added to the front door, and further extensions were subsequently added to the sides around 1863.
 Inside the central part are four rooms: to the left of the entry are the kitchen and children's chamber (above), and to the right, the parlor and parlor chamber.
 The kitchen ceiling retains its original whitewash and sponge painting decorative surface treatment.
 The outside walls may have been plastered originally, but in 1924, when the house was restored, wood sheathing was installed.

 Robert Nylander proposed in 1964 that the house was built in two stages; however, research conducted in 2012 by the Dendrochronology Laboratory at Oxford University confirms that the home was erected during a single campaign in 1745, as had been maintained by Russell family lore.
 The Oxford study also revealed that many of the timbers used in the house were made from lumber cut in 1684–85 or earlier and was probably salvaged from an older building on the property.